mdmtk/docs/edge/source/guide/csp/wireless.md

 Description:

->This parm allows you to change the state of the Bluetooth radio to On or Off.
-Turning the Bluetooth radio on would allow the device to connect to other to other Bluetooth devices that have been paired or to setup a new pairing.
-Pairing the devices together means that a connection would be established between the Bluetooth enabled devices.
-For example, a Bluetooth enabled phone would need to first be paired with a Bluetooth enabled headset before the headset could be used.
+>This parm allows you to change the state of the Bluetooth radio by Turning it On or Off.
+Turning the Bluetooth radio On would allow the device to connect to other to other Bluetooth devices that have previously been paired or would allow the setup of a new pairing.

 <div class="parm-table">
  <table>